inno-devops-labs/F24-intro-labs/submission1.md

 - **Best for**: Teams that prefer a clean, linear history and are comfortable resolving rebase conflicts.

-## Standard Merge Strategy in Collaborative Environments
+### Standard Merge Strategy in Collaborative Environments

 The **Standard Merge** strategy is often preferred in collaborative environments because it preserves the full history of both branches and provides clear visibility into when and how branches were merged.
-This approach is particularly useful for traceability, as it retains the original context of all changes.
-While squash and rebase can help simplify history, they can obscure the process of how features were developed and integrated.